Sidhuwal: History

 The last king of Sidhuwal state was Raja Bhai Fateh Jang Singh who was from the Bhaika family of Kaithal state.
 Sidhuwal and nearby villages were represented by the family of Chowdharys in the chambers of Maharaja of Patiala.

 Demographics

-Though the name of the village suggests that it may be predominantly of Sidhu gotra, but majority of the population of the village consists of farmers with Khroud gotra.
+Though the name of the village suggests that it may be predominantly of Sidhu gotra, but majority of the population of the village consists of farmers with Kharoud gotra.
 The Punjabi language is spoken by all in the village.
 As per 2011 census, the village has a total population of 2290 with 478 households, of which 56% are males (1289) and 44% are females (1001), that means the sex ratio in the village is skewed as with 777 females per 1000 males.
 Though residents have now started sending their daughters to schools, still only 53.2% of females are educated as compared to 67.4% of males.
 The overall literacy rate of the village is 61.2%.